-Sponsored by COVID-19: Best Practices, Challenges and Lessons Learned Wisconsin's First Comprehensive Safety Report Ted Abernathy Managing Partner, Economic Leadership How does Wisconsin compare to other states when it comes to safety?
-What innovative safety programs are Wisconsin companies implementing throughout the state?
-And how can you use data to improve your safety Cory Goldschmidt Director of Safety, Bassett Mechanical Charles B. Palmer Attorney, Practice Leader-Workplace Safety & Health, Michael Best & Friedrich LLP Jim Sutton Director - Safety and Occupational Health, Mercury Marine Laura Waide Senior Safety Manager, Wisconsin Safety Council COVID-19 has changed the world in which we live.
+Sponsored by COVID-19: Best Practices, Challenges and Lessons Learned Cory Goldschmidt Director of Safety, Bassett Mechanical Charles B. Palmer Attorney, Practice Leader-Workplace Safety & Health, Michael Best & Friedrich LLP Jim Sutton Director - Safety and Occupational Health, Mercury Marine Laura Waide Senior Safety Manager, Wisconsin Safety Council COVID-19 has changed the world in which we live.
 Our panel of safety leaders will discuss how they and their respective companies dealt with the pandemic from a safety perspective.
-They will share their challenges, best practices and what each is doing to plan in moving forward.
+They will share their challenges, best practices and what each is doing to plan moving forward.
 As businesses continue to face new circumstances each day related to the COVID-19 pandemic, safety professionals need to be ready for anything.
 These experts will guide attendees through some of the pitfalls of fighting a health-related hazard, while ensuring we can all get back to work safely.
-In addition to a moderated discussion, attendees will be encouraged to participate in a Q&A session.
-GENERAL INFORMATION Conference Information Wisconsin Safety Council's Annual Conference is Wisconsin's premier event highlighting health, safety and human resource best practices, challenges and solutions.
+In addition to a moderated discussion, attendees will also be encouraged to participate in a Q&A. GENERAL INFORMATION Conference Information Wisconsin Safety Council's Annual Conference is Wisconsin's premier event highlighting health, safety and human resource best practices, challenges and solutions.
 In its 78th year, the conference provides a unique opportunity for professionals to share resources and experiences with colleagues, and to discuss views and concerns with a wide range of stakeholders.
 This program is designed by WSC's conference committee members to address today's most significant organizational challenges, and assist individuals in achieving their professional and personal goals.
 Maximize Your Training Budget!
 Register five or more attendees from your company and receive a special group discount of 15% off each registration.
 Use code "Group5" when registering online.
 If you need help registering your group of 5+, please call us at 608.258.3400.

-Continuing Education Units (CEUs)

-WSC offers CEU credits based on program length.
+Continuing Education Units (CEUs) WSC offers CEU credits based on program length.
 You will receive .1 CEU for every hour of class time.
 Questions or concerns should be directed to your professional licensing board or organization.
 You will have virtual access to sessions for 30 days following the conference.

-Meet the Exhibitors

-Tuesday, September 1 Wednesday, September 2

-Visit the virtual Expo Hall and learn about the latest products, services and technologies to enhance your performance as a safety professional.
+Meet the Exhibitors Tuesday, September 1 Wednesday, September 2 Visit the virtual Expo Hall and learn about the latest products, services and technologies to enhance your performance as a safety professional.
 View the latest products to make you more effective as a safety professional.
-Keep checking wisafetycouncil.org for the most current list of exhibitors.

-Networking

-Virtual networking and video chats will be available throughout the two-day conference.
+Keep checking wisafetycouncil.org for a current list of exhibitors.
+Networking Virtual networking and video chats that will be available throughout the two-day conference.
+"Overall this is one of our best conferences we attend the entire year.
+It is well done and your efforts are obvious and appreciated." -Michelle Strunsee, Centec Security Systems, Inc.

-Tuesday, September 1

-12:30 -1:30 PM - Networking Session with Conney Safety

-Wednesday, September 2

-Sponsored By

-12:30 - 1:30 PM - Networking Session with Conney Safety 2:30 - 3:30 PM - Happy Hour/Networking Session with Conney Safety

--Michelle Strunsee, Centec Security Systems, Inc. "The WI Safety Conference is outstanding!
-I have been very impressed with the content and high level of speakers as well as the value add it provides." -Paul Klein, M3 Insurance TUESDAY, SEPTEMBER 1 - EDUCATIONAL SESSIONS Welcoming Remarks & Corporate Safety Awards Presentations 8:15 - 8:45 a.m.
+"The WI Safety Conference is outstanding!
+I have been very impressed with the content and high level of speakers as well as the value add it provides."

+-Paul Klein, M3 Insurance

+TUESDAY, SEPTEMBER 1 - EDUCATIONAL SESSIONS

+Welcoming Remarks & Corporate Safety Awards Presentations 7:30 - 8:30 a.m.

 Keynote Presentation

+Wisconsin's First Comprehensive Safety Report

+Ted Abernathy

-8:45 - 9:15 a.m.
-Wisconsin's First Comprehensive Safety Report Ted Abernathy Managing Partner, Economic Leadership See page 2 for details.
-EXPO HALL OPENS AT 9:00 a.m.
+Managing Partner, Economic Leadership

+See page 2 for details.

+8:30 - 9:30 a.m.